Fans3267/113-1-Java/MenuSmartTv/readme.md

-This a menu simulation of Smart Tv controller.
+It simulates a Smart Tv controller.
-User interact with menu by options into the console.
+Here, the user interact with a menu selecting options into the console.

 Files:
 App.java : Main class